Food is fuel, and the more nutrient-dense fuel you give your body, the better you’ll be able to perform. Fact.

 While fasting before a workout has been shown to help burn more fat, there’s a catch—a few of them, actually.

 For starters, when you burn fat too quickly, your body begins to adjust its metabolism to compensate for the loss.
 So, during your next meal, your body thinks it needs to store more fat.
 Extended periods of fasting can actually drop your resting metabolic rate.

 What’s happening in both cases is that your body is basically going into survival mode.
 By fasting, your body thinks it needs to reserve energy.

 Even more alarmingly, research suggests that you can actually lose muscle mass by regularly working out on an empty stomach.
 And losing muscle could ultimately slow your metabolism even more, making it harder to lose weight (if that’s what you’re going for).
 All in all, there’s little benefit to forgoing food before a high-gear workout.

 By contrast, eating the right foods can help you maximize your exercise performance and improve recovery time by maintaining blood glucose concentration steady.
-This study found that eating before a workout allowed athletes to push themselves harder and endure longer during a workout.
+This study found that eating or snacking before a workout allowed athletes to push themselves harder and endure longer during a workout.

 Pre-fueled exercise could also have the added benefit of suppressing your appetite afterward.
 One study found that participants who ate before working out felt less inclined to eat more later than those who skipped their snack.

 So what foods are the best?
 Read on.